From Microsoft to Microslop to Linux: Why I Made the Switch

 I was a happy user, for over 20 years, and Windows has been my go-to for everything computer-related.

-Even after becoming a software developer and using a macbook, I'd still find myself reaching for Windows at times.
+Even after becoming a software developer and buying a MacBook, I’d still find myself reaching for Windows at times.

 That is, until Microsoft decided to turn it into something completely unrecognizable and unusable.